Youdu: Inhabitants

 Youdu is the home or official residence of various deities, and also the location of their official offices or palaces.
 The souls of the dead are their fellow inhabitants and subjects.
 There are also many subordinate demons which serve to carry out the commands of the judges.
 Many of these are concerned with punishing or processing the souls of the dead for reincarnation.
-The sovereign deity is generally considered to be King Yama.
+The sovereign deity is generally considered to be Yanluo Wang.
 Beneath him in rank ten other kings serve as judges of the souls of the dead.

 Creatures

-Various creatures also inhabit Youdu, including Tu Bo(土伯), the warden of Youdu under the rule of Houtu, while some argue that Tu Bo itself is the primordial overlord of the underworld; Diting, the steed of Di Zang, which can determine truth from falsehood.
+Various creatures also inhabit Youdu, including Tu Bo (土伯), the warden of Youdu under the rule of Houtu, while some argue that Tu Bo itself is the primordial overlord of the underworld; Diting, the steed of Di Zang, which can determine truth from falsehood.

 Places

 Youdu is generally conceived of as similar to a typical historical Chinese capital city, such as Chang'an.
 Thus, it has a city wall, palaces, a hall of justice, and various residences for the ghosts of the dead.
 Especially important is the housing for the official records, which allow the various judges to determine proper punishments, or occasionally to allow someone who dies before their officially allotted time has expired to be returned to life.
-Especially important in this regard are the place of King Yama and the Ten Courts of Justice.
+Especially important in this regard are the place of Yanluo Wang and the Ten Courts of Justice.